okezieobi/okezieobi/README.md

 Here are some ideas to get you started:
 -->

-- 🔭 I’m currently working on at least one pinned repo below, working on a proper portfolio.
+- 🔭 Currently working on at least one pinned repo below.
-- 🌱 I’m currently learning at my own pace via avaliable learning programmes of several developer communities I belong to.
+- 🌱 Learning at my own pace via avaliable learning programmes of several developer communities I belong to.
-- 👯 I’m looking to collaborate on projects using HTML, CSS, Javascript, ReactJS, ExpressJS, MongoDB, PostgreSQL
+- 👯 Looking to collaborate on projects using HTML, CSS, Javascript, ReactJS, ExpressJS, MongoDB, PostgreSQL
-- 🤔 I’m looking for help with securing a fullstack or backend or frontend gig :pensive:
+- 🤔 Also looking for help with securing a fullstack or backend or frontend gig :pensive:
 - 💬 Ask me about anything javascript
 - 📫 How to reach me ? tweet at me, my @ is here ... somewhere :stuck_out_tongue_winking_eye:
 - 😄 Pronouns: Him/His